 - Click Save.
 This may take up to 24 hours to change.

-- Once you are done setting the permission level on all OUs, click on Content settings.
+- Once you set the permission level on all OUs, click on Content Settings.

-- "Signing in users in your organization can only watch restricted and approved videos" needs to be checked to enable approval or restrictions from these settings.
+- "Signing-in users in your organization can only watch restricted and approved videos" must be checked to enable approval or restrictions from these settings.

 - To view all approvals by, going to this link: YouTube Approvals

 NOTE: Like will show a 403 error if there are no approvals in your domain.

 - The link will bring you to the page where you can review approved videos and channels.